Ethernium/openaero/.github/ISSUE_TEMPLATE/support-for-new-devices-.md

 Is your device in the list of supported devices ?

 **Provide**
-* The full device name (E.x : Gigabyte Aero 15X V8)
+* Device Name : The full device name (E.x : Gigabyte Aero 15X V8)
-* Output of `lsusb`
+* lsusb : Output of `lsusb`

 **Next Steps**
 * Clone and make https://github.com/bentiss/hid-replay
 * Run `sudo ./src/hid-recorder` in the repo.
 * Select various hidraw interfaces and check if there is any output when you press Fn + ESC/F2/F5/F10/F11/F12
-* Post the output for each key press in the above step.
+* HID raw keycodes : Post the output for each key press in the above step.
 (There can be multiple outputs for each keypress)

 **Additional context**
 Add any other context or screenshots for the request here.